 Life’s journey is not always about blue skies and fair weather.
 Sometimes, life itself must pass through rough seas and turbulent skies from time to time.
 And as its passengers, we sometimes choose to cut the journey and dwell on the latter instead—personal problems and struggles.
 But, life’s journey is not ours to take alone.
 Instead, our families, closest friends, and good samaritans are also aboard the same boat with us, ready to lend a helping hand in times of difficulty and need.
 They’re also there with you whenever you need someone to lend an ear for your woes as well as to give you support and counsel.

-FREE 9+ Sample Employee Counseling Forms in MS Word PDF
+FREE 9+ Articles Of Organization Forms in PDF

 FREE 6+ Police Officer Resignation Letters in PDF | MS Word